Tingwen Huang

 He received his B.S. degree in Mathematics from Southwest University, China, in 1990, an M.S. degree in Mathematics from Sichuan University in 1993, and his Doctoral degree in Applied Mathematics at Texas A&M University in 2002.

-Huang's main research areas are dynamics of nonlinear systems including neural networks, computational intelligence, intelligent control, optimization and smart grids.
-His research papers were cited for more than 30,000 times as of October 2022 according to Google Scholar.
+Huang's main research areas are dynamics of nonlinear systems, neuromorphic computing, neural networks, computational intelligence, intelligent control, multi-agent systems, optimization and smart grids.
+His research papers were cited for more than 37,000 times as of January 2024 according to Google Scholar.
 He was named a Highly Cited Researcher in 2018, 2019 and 2020 by Clarivate's (formerly Thomson Reuters) Web of Science.

-Huang received the Best Research Project Award from Qatar National Research Fund, and Faculty Research Excellence Award from Texas A&M University at Qatar, Qatar in 2015.
+He received the Best Research Project Award from Qatar National Research Fund, and Faculty Research Excellence Award from Texas A&M University at Qatar, Qatar in 2015.

 Huang was elected as an IEEE Fellow in 2018 for his contributions to dynamics of neural networks, and awarded Changjiang Scholar (Chair Professor), the highest honor conferred by Ministry of Education of China in 2019.

 In 2021, he received the Outstanding Achievement Award from Asia Pacific Neural Networks Society, was elected as a Distinguished Lecturer of IEEE Computational Intelligence Society (2022-2024), an Academician of the International Academy for Systems and Cybernetic Sciences (IASCYS), a Fellow of Asia-Pacific Artificial Intelligence Association (AAIA), and a Member of the European Academy of Sciences and Arts.

-In 2022, Huang was elected as a Fellow of The World Academy of Sciences (TWAS) for the advancement of science in the developing countries, a Fellow of the International Association for Pattern Recognition (IAPR).
+In 2022, Huang was elected as a Fellow of the International Association for Pattern Recognition (IAPR).